Masahiro-jobson/AI-Agent-Basic/README.md

 ## Project

 <p>
-   This project is AI Email Writer, which enables for users to create <br/>
+   This project is focused on creating AI agent with Python and Langchain. <br/>
   Email contents by sending prompts to the chatbot (used Gemini here).<br/>

   <h1>Backend (SpringBoot)</h1>